September 2nd, 2021

 - Experience completing successful grant applications.

-This is initially a 2-year contract which includes a 6-month probationary period.
+This is a permanent role which includes a 6-month probationary period.

 - 25 days annual leave.